boucadair/draft-xxx-ac-rate-policy-discovery/draft-xxx-ac-rate-policy-discovery.md

 This document does not make any assumption about the type of the network (fixed, cellular, etc.) that terminates an attachment circuit.

-Likewise, the document does not make assumption about the services or applications that are delivered over an attachment circuit.
+Likewise, the document does not make any assumption about the services or applications that are delivered over an attachment circuit.
 Whether one or multiple services are bound to the same attachment circuit is deployment specific.

 This document does not specify how a receiving host uses the discovered policy.
 Readers should refer, e.g., to {{?I-D.rwbr-tsvwg-signaling-use-cases}} for some examples.
+Some deployment use cases for NRLP are provided below:

+* A network may advertize a NRP when it is overloaded, including when it is under attack.
+The rate limit policy is basically a reactive policy that is meant to adjust the behavior of connected hosts to better control the load during these exceptional events.

+* Discovery of rate (limit applied on attachment circuits (peering links, CE-PE links, etc.).

+* A user may configure policies on the CPE such as securing some resources to a specific internal host used for gaming or video streaming.
+The CPE can use the RA NRLP to share these rate limit policies to each these connected hosts to adjust their forwarding behavior.

+This document uses the host/network metadata specified in {{Section 5.1 of !I-D.rwbr-sconepro-flow-metadata}}.

 # Conventions and Definitions